-You don’t need a dutch oven so no worries, but I do prefer using one just in case you are curious.
+You don’t need a dutch oven, so no worries, but I prefer using one, just in case you are curious.

-Your physical activity in this from mixing to creating a round loaf of bread, is about 15 minutes total!
+Your active time on this particular recipe, from mixing to creating a round loaf of bread, is about 15 minutes in total!

 In the end, this is by far the most simple round crusty bread with basic ingredients I’ve made.

-Grab a spoon and mixing bowl and you can make this round, crusty bread because no bread machine is required to make this recipe, yahoo!
+Grab a spoon and mixing bowl and make this round, crusty bread because no bread machine is required to make this recipe, yahoo!

-Plus you won’t have to run to the store or bakery to get enjoy a crusty bread loaf.
+Plus, you won’t have to run to the store or bakery to enjoy a crusty bread loaf.

-Instead, you will be popping this little sweetheart of loaf right out of your own oven.
+Instead, you will be popping this round loaf of bread right out of your own oven.

 Super Easy Round Crusty Bread